pjsip/pjproject_docs/docs/source/specific-guides/audio-troubleshooting/problems/audio_dropouts.rst

 For a sample audio, play this `stutter.wav <../../../_static/stutter.wav>`__ file [1]_.
 Hear the stutters at 2.5, 3.8, and 8.8 second.

-..
-[1] audio file courtesy of Chen Huan <chenhuan at sict.ac.cn> who managed to convince his
-       girlfriend to record the audio for testing :)

 Checklists: